Death by Copy Spike

 In The Malignant Heart, beautiful, manipulative, and well-dressed Paula Reynolds is found dead with an eight-inch copy spike impaled in her back.

-She’s face-down on the desk of our narrator, Katy Kincaid, who has personal reasons for hating Paula, like virtually every person in The Atlanta Searchlight newsroom.
+She’s face-down on the desk of our narrator, Katy Kincaid, who has personal reasons for hating Paula, like every person in The Atlanta Searchlight newsroom.
 Paula has played with all their lives, romancing the men and moving the women to jobs they hate, all while becoming the South’s outstanding newspaperwoman.

-Katy is compelled to investigate, being the nosey sort, and more so when the beloved city editor is found dead, wrapped in newsprint inside her car.
-As the reader follows Katy, they get to walk the streets of 1950s Atlanta, get to know many oddball members of the news staff, go to the opera, meet street people Katy has befriended, and even descend into the press room for a near-death experience.
+Katy is compelled to investigate, being the nosey sort, and more so when the beloved male city editor is found dead, wrapped in newsprint inside her car.
+As the reader follows Katy, they walk the streets of 1950s Atlanta, get to know many oddball members of the news staff, go to the opera, meet street people Katy has befriended, and descend into the press room for a near-death experience.

 Elliott Chaze was a well-traveled newspaperman who ended up as a reporter, columnist, and city editor at The Hattiesburg American.
 The protagonist of Goodbye, Goliath is Kiel St. James, city editor of The Catherine Call, a daily in Alabama.
 He goes into work early one morning and finds John Robinson, the huge and arrogant general manager of the paper, dead at his own desk with a copy spike buried into his neck.

-The two novels have something in common.
+The two novels have something else in common.
 They both describe a bygone time when a town’s newspaper had real clout.
 Does anybody remember those days?